fedbiomed/fedbiomed/README.md

 ## Install and run in development environment

-Fed-BioMed is developped under Linux Fedora, should be easily ported to other Linux distributions.
+Fed-BioMed is developped under Linux Fedora & Ubuntu, should be easily ported to other Linux distributions.
 It runs also smoothly on macOSX (mostly tested on macOSX 12: Monterey).

 This README.md file provide a quick start/installation guide for Linux.